Manjunath Honnapura’s 'Art of Reconstruction' in Bengaluru celebrates the joy of duality

 He goes on to tell us that this beautiful work of art was inspired by the story of a cherished Japanese museum that was destroyed in an earthquake.
 Yet, amidst the wreckage, the earthquake brought with it rare fossils that proved to be an important discovery for the museum.

-“Even in the face of loss, there is something new and beautiful just waiting to be found,” he emphasises.
-The artist, who meticulously worked for around two years to complete the series, has combined print, hand-painted and physical elements in his pieces.
+“Even in the face of loss, there's something new and beautiful just waiting to be found,” he emphasises.
+The artist, who meticulously worked for about two years to complete the series, has combined print, hand-painted and physical elements in his pieces.

 He also takes the unconventional route by using materials such as old paper, gramophone covers, drawing board pins and wooden pieces.
 We put him in a spot by asking him to choose a favourite from the entire series.